masi/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 *   The container cache *is* flushed using "Admin tools" -> "Maintenance" -> "Flush Caches" of the Install Tool.

-*   The container cache *is* flushed using the CLI command :shell:`vendor/bin/typo3 cache:flush`.
+*   The container cache *is* flushed using the CLI command :shell:`vendor/bin/typo3 cache:flush --group di`.
     Using :shell:`vendor/bin/typo3 cache:warmup` afterwards will rebuild and cache the container.

 *   The container cache is automatically flushed when using the Extension Manager to load or unload extensions in (non-Composer) classic mode.